Modern tidal interaction models for rapid binary population synthesis: I. Methods: Tidal evolution with individual binary systems

 Low-mass stars ($ M_*\leq 0.35 M_\odot$) are expected to be entirely convective~\citep{Chabrier:1997vx}, and binaries composed of such stars have been observed to tidally circularize at orbital periods between 2 and 8 days \citep{Hansen:2010nq, Maxted2023Univ....9..498M}.
 These observed circularization periods provide an empirical benchmark for equilibrium tidal dissipation.

 To understand the implications of our tidal models for the circularization periods of low-mass binaries, we simulate a grid of $0.3M_\odot+0.3M_\odot$ binaries at solar metallicity with varying initial orbital periods and eccentricities.
 In Fig.~\ref{fig:low_mass_grid_ecc_porb} we show the resulting period-eccentricity evolution with our fiducial model as well as the Z77 model.
 With the fiducial model, binaries with initial orbital periods below $\sim 0.5$ days can tidally circularize via equilibrium tides, while wider binaries do not.
 It is worth noting that, even with the updated viscous dissipation models in our work, equilibrium tides are not as strong as empirical period-eccentricity distributions of convective binaries would suggest.
-Our findings are consistent with \citet{Barker:2020MNRAS.498.2270B, barker2022tidal}, who find that frequency-dependent equilibrium tides alone are not sufficient to explain the observed period-eccentricity distributions of low-mass and solar-type binaries.
-We elaborate on this comparison in Appendix~\ref{app:equilibrium_comparison}.
+Our findings are consistent with \citet{Barker:2020MNRAS.498.2270B, barker2022tidal}, who find that frequency-dependent equilibrium tides alone are not sufficient to explain the observed period-eccentricity distributions of low-mass and solar-type binaries. \citet{terquem2021new} and \citet{terquem2021circularization} argue that viscous dissipation may be underestimated for convective stars in the established theory, although \citet{barker2021interaction} call this new result into question.
+We compare our results to detailed simulations in Appendix~\ref{app:equilibrium_comparison}.

 The eccentricity dissipation is even weaker with the Z77 model, where the simulated binaries appear not to lose any appreciable eccentricity over their lifetimes for the simulated grid.
 This also agrees with other studies based on the equilibrium tidal dissipation formalism from \citet{zahn_tidal_1977} \citep[e.g., ][]{claret1997circularization, Meibom_2005}.
 An important caveat here is that COMPAS initializes stars on MS, and thus, does not include tidal effects on the pre-main sequence (PMS) phase where stars are larger and may experience stronger tidal dissipation.
 Additionally, we initialize all our stars to be non-spinning at ZAMS.
 Conventional tidal predictions involve a dominant phase of PMS synchronization and circularization, followed by very little eccentricity evolution on the MS~\citep{zahn1989tidal}.
 The missing PMS phase from our simulations could bridge the gap between prediction and observation, enabling binaries to become circularized at larger orbital periods.